maluque/DataBusterSQL/README.md

 After corroborating that the structure of the DDBB and data format is correct, we can export both the EER and tables in a single `.sql` file.

-The DDBB can be imported to `mySQL Workbench` and make some exemplary queries from:
+The DDBB can be imported to `mySQL Workbench` and make some example queries from:

 ```
 DataBusterSQL